Skip to Content

 4. Creamy Peanut Butter

 When it comes to peanut butter, stick with the creamy peanut butter varieties.
 I am a huge fan of Jif Peanut Butter, but any brand will work.
+However do not use all-natural peanut butter that has to be stirred.

 5. Oatmeal